fofajardo/cmsc100-embakan-ecommerce/README.md

 ## Project Description:
 E-mbakan is a "farm-to-table" e-commerce website.
 It aims to facilitate the transactions between farmers and customers directly that will be utilized by the Department of Agriculture.

+# Video Demonstration - Presentation
+Watch it on via YouTube using this link: https://youtu.be/MntXkmDEjrE
 ## Technology Stack
 ***
 A list of technologies utilized in the project: